boldreports/aspnet-core-samples/README.md

 * [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
 * [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet-core)

-In order to download samples in the Report Writer Properly , run the below mwntioned command.
+To export the data visualization report items in report writer, run the below mentioned command.
+Without this, the data visualization report items no longer available in the report exported documents only for the report writer.

 ```cmd
 npm install